 The group adopted a strategy to diversify the business and reduce the reliance on credit sales.
 In 2014, the group acquired the Beares brand with a focus on a higher target market and a higher proportion of cash sales than the traditional retail brands.
-Beares currently trades out of 127 stores.
+Beares currently trades out of 143 stores.

 In 2018, the acquisition of cash retailer UFO enabled the Group to target a higher income customer market and increase cash sales.
-UFO contributed 14.4% of total group sales in the Reporting period.
-The increase in cash sales from UFO as well as the traditional brands in the Reporting period, resulted in the cash: credit sales mix of 50.9%: 49.1%.
+UFO contributed 11.1% of total group sales in the Reporting period.
+The increase in cash sales from UFO as well as the traditional brands in the Reporting period, resulted in the cash: credit sales mix of 51.4%: 48.6%.

-Medium-term growth strategies are developed by executive management and reviewed and approved by the board.
+These strategies are further supported by detailed business plans and budgets, information technology solutions, human capital requirements and operational policies and procedures.
 These growth strategies are developed by considering internal and external factors, risks and opportunities, resources and relationships, and key interdependencies.
 The strategy is further supported by detailed business plans and budgets, information technology solutions, human capital requirements and operational policies and procedures.
 Medium-term targets are determined to measure the Group’s progress in the implementation of its strategies.